 H.E.
-Turki M. Al-Khater, is the President of General Retirement and Social Insurance Authority, He is the Chairman of United Development Company, Vice Chairman of Masraf Al Rayan, and a Board Member of Ooredoo. previously Mr. Al-Khater held various high rank positions including Under Secretary of Public Health and Managing Director of Hamad Medical Cooperation.
+Turki M. Al-Khater, is the President of General Retirement and Social Insurance Authority, He is the Chairman of United Development Company, and a Board Member of Masraf Al Rayan, and a Board Member of Ooredoo. previously Mr. Al-Khater held various high rank positions including Under Secretary of Public Health and Managing Director of Hamad Medical Cooperation.